peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 * <code>java.lang.NullPointerException</code> - The parameter <code>str</code> is null.

+* <code>java.lang.IllegalArgumentException</code> - Either "offset" or "length" is less than 0 or
+  greater than "str"'s length, or "str"'s length minus "offset" is less than "length".

-* <code>java.lang.IllegalArgumentException</code> - Either "offset" or "length" is less than 0
+* <code>java.lang.IllegalArgumentException</code> - Either "offset" or "length" is less than 0 or
-  or greater than "str"'s length, or "str"'s length minus "offset" is less than "length".
+  greater than "str"'s length, or "str"'s length minus "offset" is less than "length".

+* <code>java.lang.NullPointerException</code> - The parameter <code>str</code> is null.

 ### Max
     public static EFloat Max​(EFloat first, EFloat second, EContext ctx)